DISCLAIMER: There is a healthy amount of cussing strewn throughout this post, consider yourselves warned.

 There were looks of confusion until one of them said, “Oooh!
 Precious Cargo…” Yes- I said.
-Then all the sudden it felt like I had cartoon characters staring at me with their eyes as big as saucers and jaws seemingly on the ground until another of the guys finally said, “So your pregnant??!
+Then all the sudden it felt like I had cartoon characters staring at me with their eyes as big as saucers and jaws seemingly on the ground until another of the guys finally said, “So you’re pregnant??!
 Holy shit!”
+My sentiments exactly.

 I got pretty serious with them about not wanting to be a hindrance in any way to which they quickly dismissed my concerns.
 Regardless, when we got back to Missoula I was going to inform our supervisor of my status so we could figure out a game plan; it seemed pretty fortuitous to have an exercise scientist as my supervisor when my body happened to be having a physical revolution.
 I reiterated the importance of not sharing the information with anyone since now there were 3 fire guys who knew about the tiny human thing before my husband; they were all happy to comply.